 Infant Breastfeeding Complications

 The primary complication is underfeeding, which may lead to dehydration and hyperbilirubinemia Neonatal Hyperbilirubinemia Jaundice is a yellow discoloration of the skin and eyes caused by hyperbilirubinemia (elevated serum bilirubin concentration).
 The serum bilirubin level required to cause jaundice varies with... read more .
-Risk factors for underfeeding include small or premature infants Premature Infants An infant born before 37 weeks gestation is considered premature.
-Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing 2.5 kg was termed premature... read more and mothers who are primiparous, who become ill, or who have had difficult or operative deliveries.
+Risk factors for underfeeding include small or premature infants Preterm Infants An infant born before 37 weeks of gestation is considered preterm.
+In 2021 in the United States, 10.48% of births were preterm ( 1), and in 2018, 26.53% of births were early term (significantly... read more and mothers who are primiparous, who become ill, or who have had difficult or operative deliveries.

 A rough assessment of feeding adequacy can be made by daily diaper counts.
 By age 5 days, a normal neonate wets at least 6 diapers/day and soils at least 4 diapers/day; lower numbers suggest underhydration and undernutrition.
 Also, stools should have changed from dark meconium at birth to light brown and then yellow.
-Weight is also a reasonable parameter to follow ( see Feeding problems Feeding problems ); not attaining growth landmarks suggests undernutrition.
+Weight is also a reasonable parameter to follow (see Feeding Problems Feeding Problems If the delivery was uncomplicated and the neonate is alert and healthy, the neonate can be brought to the mother for feeding immediately.
+Successful breastfeeding is enhanced by putting the... read more ); not attaining growth landmarks suggests undernutrition.
 Constant fussiness before age 6 weeks (when colic Colic Colic is frequent and extended periods of crying for no discernible reason in an otherwise healthy infant.
 Although the term colic suggests an intestinal origin, etiology is unknown.... read more may develop unrelated to hunger or thirst) may also indicate underfeeding.

-Dehydration should be suspected if vigor of the infant’s cry decreases or skin becomes turgid; lethargy and sleepiness are extreme signs of dehydration and should prompt testing for hypernatremia Diagnosis Hypernatremia is a serum sodium concentration > 145 mEq/L (> 145 mmol/L).
-It implies a deficit of total body water relative to total body sodium caused by water intake being less than water... read more .
+Dehydration Dehydration in Children Dehydration is significant depletion of body water and, to varying degrees, electrolytes.
+Symptoms and signs include thirst, lethargy, dry mucosa, decreased urine output, and, as the degree... read more should be suspected if vigor of the infant’s cry decreases or skin becomes turgid; lethargy and sleepiness are extreme signs of dehydration and should prompt testing for hypernatremia Diagnosis Hypernatremia is a serum sodium concentration > 145 mEq/L (> 145 mmol/L).
+It implies a deficit of total body water relative to total body sodium, caused by water intake being less than water... read more .

 Maternal Breastfeeding Complications